 As the temperament is both inherited and influenced by the environment a good rearing is crucial too to obtain dogs with a sound and stable temper, because what a puppy doesn’t get to know in his sozialisation period until the age of 12 weeks he will rather react to warily as an adult dog.
-It is therefore important that the puppy will get to know different environmental stimuli – suitable for its age – like noise, different grounds, strange people, dogs and animals, leash and collar training, car training etc. But the breeder should not overwhelm the puppies, this is as contraproductive as rearing in an environment with no stimuli like an empty kennel or a room in the cellar.
+It is therefore important that the puppy will get to know different environmental stimuli – suitable for its age – like noise, different grounds, many different people, dogs and animals, leash and collar training, car training etc. But the breeder should not overwhelm the puppies, this is as contraproductive as rearing in an environment with no stimuli like an empty kennel or a room in the cellar.

 What relationship does a breeder have to his dogs?
 Does he treat them fair and according to animal welfare or does he regard them only as a means to an end?

-One important aspect of breeding ethics is the protection of the brood bitches: a female should have at least one heat break between two litters, which means 10 months.
+One important aspect of breeding ethics is the protection of the brood bitches: a female should have at least one heat break between two litters, which means a minimum of 10 months.
 She should also not have too many litters in her lifetime.
 In most breeding clubs there is unfortunately no maximum number of litters in the breeding regulations.

 A female needs an appropriate time to recover from pregnancy, birth and rearing.
 And a great dane should not spend her anyway short lifetime with producing one litter after another!